Dusseldorf North Rhine-westphalia, Germany Travel Guide

 Prepare for your departure from Düsseldorf, whether by air or train, to ensure a stress-free exit.

-No specific exit fees or taxes for departing travelers from Germany.
+No departure taxes apply for departing travelers from Germany.
 Airport taxes are usually included in airfare.

-Drive on the right-hand side of the road in Germany.
-Seatbelts are mandatory for all occupants.
+Drive on the right-hand side of the road within Germany.
+Everyone must wear a seatbelt.

 Autobahns often have no general speed limit for cars, though many sections have posted limits.
 Urban areas: 50 km/h, rural roads: 100 km/h.

 Parking in the city center can be expensive and challenging.
-The Düsseldorf city center operates as an environmental zone (Umweltzone); vehicles must display a "green sticker".
+The Düsseldorf city center operates as an environmental zone (Umweltzone); vehicles must demonstrate a "green sticker".

 Confirm your flight or train status before leaving for the airport or station.